lewagon/dotfiles/02-OOP/01-OO-Basics/03-Basic-OOP/README.md

 - The tree produces 200 fruits a year once it reaches 10 years old.
 - The tree stops producing fruits once it reaches 15 years old.
 - You should be able to pick **a single fruit** from the tree by calling the `pick_a_fruit!` instance method on it (but only if there are some left).
-- At the end of each year, the fruits which have not been picked will fall off.
+- At the end of each year, the oranges which have not been picked will fall off.
 - You should be able to find out how many fruits are left hanging on the tree.

 To simulate time passing, you will need to implement the following **instance** method: